 Project Six/The Commons utilizes a multidisciplinary treatment team, comprised of the resident’s family, primary therapist, psychiatrist (if applicable), teachers and residential advisor.
 Each resident’s treatment team meets 30 days after admission and every quarter thereafter to evaluate progress towards goals and ongoing challenges and concerns.
 The resident’s primary therapist prepares monthly treatment reports that get distributed to the resident’s school district and parents/caregivers.
 Additionally, Project Six/The Commons employs specialized staff to meet the comprehensive needs of its residents, including a Licensed Vocational Nurse, a Transitional Living Specialist, a Healthy Living Specialist and an Activities/Recreation Specialist.

-For more information about Project Six / The Commons, please call Program Director Erica Lodgen-Rocklin at 818.947.2032.
+For more information about Project Six / The Commons, please contact Elin Bradley, Director of Therapeutic Schools and Residential Treatment at 818.267.2624.